Introduction

 2. Writing Your First Assertion

-Assertions in PCL are Solidity contracts that inherit from the Assertion base contract.
+Assertions in the Credible Layer are Solidity contracts that inherit from the Assertion base contract.
 They define checks that can be run against smart contracts to verify specific properties.

 Let’s create a simple assertion that checks if an Ownable contract’s ownership has changed after a transaction.